MSc Programme Palaeobiology

 The Structure of the Programme

 The Master’s programme consists of four semesters with 30 credit points (ECTS) each.
 It will be organised in modules and based on an e-learning platform with periodic meetings every three weeks for 4 days, and with summer research workshops (2 weeks).
+The full programme of the studies can be found here.

 The Most Important Courses